 The minor should be selected in consultation with the dissertation advisor and must be approved by the NRSC Graduate Advisory Committee.
-Contact the NRSC Program Coordinator for a "Statement of Minor" form to submit for review and approval.

-Examples of established programs for consideration include: Biochemistry, Cell Biology & Anatomy, Entomology and Insect Science, Immunology, Genetics, Molecular & Cellular Biology, Medical Pharmacology, Physiological Sciences, Psychology, Speech & Hearing Sciences, and others.
+Examples of established programs for consideration include Biochemistry, Cell Biology & Anatomy, Entomology and Insect Science, Genetics, Molecular & Cellular Biology, Medical Pharmacology, Physiological Sciences, Psychology, Speech & Hearing Sciences, and others.

-F. Minor in Neuroscience for graduate students in other programs (at least 9 units are required) The minor in Neuroscience requires:
+F. Minor in Neuroscience for graduate students in other programs (at least 9 units are required)

+The minor in Neuroscience requires:

-- passing one of the core course NRSC 560 OR 588 (4 units) - and 5 additional units in courses that are cross-listed in NRSC.
+- passing one of the core courses NRSC 560 OR 588 (4 units) - and 5 additional units in courses that are cross listed in NRSC.
 The NRSC Colloquium course NRSC 695f is valid for the minor.